akerdi/akerdi/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on nodejs web server
+- 🔭 I’m currently working on Nodejs web server and Java web server.

-- 🌱 I’m currently learning CPP, the goal to be more the man
+- 🌱 I’m currently learning C & CPP, the goal to be more knowledge of the man

 - 🤔 I’m looking for help of making money.
 Cause buying house is my first goal...

+    done!

-- 💬 Ask me about nodejs web server & iOS(Object-C)
+- 💬 Ask me about nodejs web server & iOS(Object-C) and buying house in Shanghai，meybe can land a hand.

 - 📫 How to reach me: tianxiaoxin001@gmail.com

 - ⚡ Fun fact: I like girls, I want to buy my second wife(if I become rich), But I like my littleshuai best.

+  earn money about 500,000 RMB can make dream happen.

+  0% ..................................................